Tuur123/ResearchProject/Readme.md

 # Setup

-Run this command to setup venv and install python modules
+Run this command on a windows machine to setup venv and install python modules

 >Powershell.exe -executionpolicy remotesigned -File  .\init.ps1

+Run these commands on Ubuntu
+>sudo chmod +x init
+>sudo ./init

 ## Findings